mattxwang/qwerhacks-web-dev-workshop/README.md

     * Fleshing out the app is the #1 priority!
     * [Redux](https://redux.js.org/) - a way to manage complicated (especially global) state
     * [React Hooks](https://reactjs.org/docs/hooks-intro.html), a new-fangled and efficient way to implement side effects and state
-    * [Forms](https://reactjs.org/docs/forms.html) if you're looking to integarte more user input
+    * [Forms](https://reactjs.org/docs/forms.html) if you're looking to integrate more user input
     * [React Router](https://reacttraining.com/react-router/) if you want to create a multi-page app
 * Firebase
     * [Firebase Auth](https://firebase.google.com/docs/auth) if you want to, you know, actually authenticate users